AbisoyeOnanuga/canva-graphixpro/README.md

 3. Handle Click Function: Implement a function to read the selected image, invert its colors, upload the transformed image, and replace the original image with the transformed one.
 4. Transform Raster Image Function: Create a function to handle downloading the image, transforming it, and returning the transformed image data URL and MIME type.

-## Film Effect
+## Film Grain
 ### Overview
-The Film Effect feature adds a vintage film look to images, mimicking the grain and color variations of old film stock.
+The Film grain feature adds a film grain noise look to images, mimicking the grain and color variations of grainy film stock.

 - Usage: Users can apply the Film Effect and adjust settings like grain intensity and color tone.
 - Implementation: The feature uses CSS filters and JavaScript to overlay grain textures and adjust color properties.